DefElement: an encyclopedia of finite element definitions: Defining finite elements

 Let $\{\phi_0,\dots,\phi_{a-1}\}$ be the finite element basis functions corresponding to the functionals in $\dualbasis$.
-The aim is to show that the second bullet point in \cref{def:equivalent} is true; which holds if we define $\mathcal{F}$ as
+The aim is to show that the second bullet point in \cref{def:equivalent} is true: we will see that this holds if we define $\mathcal{F}$ as

 As the functionals $\tilde{l}_i$ are linear, we can write

 Using \cref{eq:defA}, we see that